Free Charles Schwab IRA

 Charles Schwab IRA

-Several IRA choices can be found at Charles Schwab, including Traditional, Roth, SEP, SIMPLE, Rollover, and Minor accounts.
+Several IRA choices can be found at Charles Schwab, including Traditional, Roth, Rollover, Inherited, Custodial, SEP, and SIMPLE accounts.
 The broker does not charge

 any IRA fees.
-Its mutual fund screener returns 11,900 products that are open to new investors.
-Calculators, such as an IRA distribution tool, are on the broker's website.
+Its fund lineup is extensive, and calculators, such as an IRA distribution tool, are on the broker's website.

 Capital One IRA Review Final Thoughts

-While banks come with FDIC insurance, IRA choices are rather limited and typically come with low rates.
+While banks come with FDIC insurance, IRA choices are rather limited and typically come with lower yields.
 Investors who have longer time horizons

-with higher risk tolerance will benefit from an IRA at a brokerage firm, which offers trading in securities.
-TD Ameritrade has the most funds,
+and higher risk tolerance may benefit more from an IRA at a brokerage firm, which offers trading in securities.
+Schwab and Fidelity both offer deep fund selection,

 |